 \subsection{End-to-End Traffic Sign Detection}

-At first, the detection and the classification are two independent tasks, where the classification is built upon the proper detected images (i.e., the traffic sign is located and extracted intact).
+At first, the {localization} and the classification are two independent tasks, where the classification is built upon the properly {localized bounding boxes} (i.e., the traffic sign is located and extracted intact).
 With the rise of the CNNs, the original powerful performance of image classification/recognition~\cite{krizhevsky2012imagenet} rapidly transfers to object detection domain.
-Furthermore, it has been a consensus that the family of CNNs is capable of detecting a bounding box for specific object while classifying its category simultaneously.
-The well-known RCNN/fast RCNN~\cite{girshick2014rich,girshick2015fast} first generates potential bounding boxes on the frames and then classifies the object only in these bounding boxes.
-However, the final performance of detection depends on the performances of multiple stages during the complex pipeline (i.e., pre-processing, classification, and post-processing to re-score the proposed bounding boxes), where the whole process is slow as well.
+Furthermore, it has been a consensus that the family of CNNs is capable of detecting a bounding box for a specific object while classifying its category simultaneously.
+The well-known RCNN/Fast-RCNN~\cite{girshick2014rich,girshick2015fast} first generates potential bounding boxes on the frames and then classifies the object only in these bounding boxes.
+However, the final performance of {object} detection depends on the performances of multiple stages during the complex pipeline (i.e., pre-processing, classification, and post-processing to re-score the proposed bounding boxes), where the whole process is slow as well.
 To address the efficiency and complexity issue, ~\cite{redmon2016you} proposes the first edition of You Only Look Once (YOLO) series, v1 to v5, and treats the object detection as a single regression task to directly establish the connection among the image pixels, the bounding box coordinates and the labels with probabilities.
-To further improve the performance, YOLOX~\cite{ge2021yolox} is proposed as incorporating the anchor-free manner and several cutting-edge detection techniques (e.g., decoupled head, leading label assignment strategy).
+To further improve the performance, YOLOX~\cite{ge2021yolox} is proposed as incorporating the anchor-free manner and several cutting-edge detection techniques (e.g., decoupled head, {dynamic} label assignment strategy).